Constantine the Great and Christianity: Edict of Milan

 In 313 Constantine and Licinius announced "that it was proper that the Christians and all others should have liberty to follow that mode of religion which to each of them appeared best," thereby granting tolerance to all religions, including Christianity.
 The Edict of Milan went a step further than the earlier Edict of Serdica by Galerius in 311, returning confiscated Church property.
 This edict made the empire officially neutral with regard to religious worship; it neither made the traditional religions illegal nor made Christianity the state religion, as occurred later with the Edict of Thessalonica of 380.
 The Edict of Milan did, however, raise the stock of Christianity within the empire and reaffirmed the importance of religious worship to the welfare of the state.
-Most influential people in the empire, especially high military officials, had not been converted to Christianity and still participated in the traditional religions of Rome; Constantine's rule exhibited at least a willingness to appease these factions.
-The Roman coins minted up to eight years after the battle still bore the images of Roman gods.
+Most influential people in the empire, especially high military officials, had not been converted to Christianity and still participated in traditional Roman religion; Constantine's rule exhibited at least a willingness to appease these factions.
+Coins minted up to eight years after the battle still bore the images of Roman gods.
 The monuments he first commissioned, such as the Arch of Constantine, contained no reference to Christianity.